Roxtop07/Micro-saas/README.md

-# There are many bugs right now looking to fix it in the future.
+# There are many bugs right now, looking to fix it in the future.